Aristide Rinaldini

 Aristide Rinaldini (5 February 1844 – 11 February 1920) was an Italian Cardinal of the Catholic Church.
 He served as Apostolic Nuncio to Spain from 1899 to 1907.
 He was made a cardinal in 1907.

 Biography

-Born in Montefalco, Aristide Rinaldini studied at the seminary of the Vatican (1860–1862), Almo Collegio Capranica in Rome (1862–1868), and the Pontifical Gregorian University, where he obtained his doctorate in philosophy and licentiate in theology.
+Born on 5 February 1844, in Montefalco, Rinaldini studied at the seminary of the Vatican (1860–1862), Almo Collegio Capranica in Rome (1862–1868), and the Pontifical Gregorian University, where he obtained his doctorate in philosophy and licentiate in theology.
 He was ordained to the priesthood on 6 June 1868 and then served as secretary of the Apostolic Nunciature to Portugal until 1872.

 Within the nunciature to Belgium, Rinaldini served as secretary from 1872 to 1880.
 He remained in Belgium as a "private agent" after the liberal cabinet of Prime Minister Walthère Frère-Orban broke diplomatic relations with the Holy See and Nuncio Serafino Vannutelli left for Rome.
-Rinaldini served as chargé d'affaires from 1880 to 1885 and auditor) in 1887.
+Rinaldini served as chargé d'affaires from 1880 to 1885 and auditor in 1887.